Follars.com Free, Open Source Dollars

 12. Shared Source Initiative Open Source Software from (hold your breath!)
 Microsoft An interesting page on Microsoft s perspective on Open Source software and its opinions on the business models for Open Source software developers.
 According to the Microsoft,

-(a) Proprietary Software Sales: Companies may build proprietary software that works with open source software.
-An example of this approach is IBM's WebSphere software that runs on top of the Linux operating system and carries a retail price of roughly $50,000.
+The three most common ways these companies make money indirectly include: (a) Proprietary Software Sales: Companies may build proprietary software that works with open source software.
+An example of this approach is IBM's WebSphere software that runs on top of the Linux operating system and carries a retail price of roughly $50,000. (b) Service Contracts: OSS tends to be updated frequently and may require significant customization to run on specific computer hardware or to interoperate with other applications.
+Service companies can earn significant revenues by providing organizations service support for these custom-software packages. (c) Hardware Sales: To attract buyers, computer makers may bundle no-cost OSS on their hardware as an additional purchase incentive.

 (see also: Microsoft Open to Open Source)